-If you use social media or other third party credentials to log in to our sites, then that other organization may set a cookie that allows that company to recognize you.
-The social media organization may use that cookie for its own purposes.
-The organization may also show you ads and content from us when you visit its websites.
+If you use social media or other third party credentials to log in to our sites, that third party organization may set a cookie that allows that organization to recognize you.
+The third party organization may use that cookie for its own purposes.
+The organization may also show you ads and content from us when you visit its websites or use its applications.

 Also, if you use a social media-sharing button or widget on one of our sites, the social network that created the button will record your action for its own purposes.

 We use tracking and targeting cookies or ask other companies to do so on our behalf to send you emails and show you online advertising that meets your business and professional interests.
-If you have registered for our websites, we may tailor our emails to you to reflect the interests you have shown during your visits.
+If you have registered for our websites or submitted information through an online form on one of our websites, we may tailor our emails to you to reflect the interests you have shown during your visits.

-We ask third party advertising platforms and technology companies to show you our ads after you leave our sites (retargeting technology).
+We ask third party advertising platforms and technology companies to show you our ads after you leave our sites.
+This is known as ‘retargeting technology’.
 This technology allows us to make our website services more interesting for you.
 Retargeting cookies are used to record anonymized movement patterns on a website.
 These patterns are used to tailor banner advertisements to your interests.
 The data used for retargeting is completely anonymous and is only used for statistical analysis.
 No personal data is stored and the use of retargeting technology is subject to the applicable statutory data protection regulations.